python/cpython/Doc/library/sqlite3.rst

 .. exception:: Warning

-   A subclass of :exc:`Exception`.
+   Exception raised for important warnings like data truncations while inserting, etc.  It is a subclass of :exc:`Exception`.

 .. exception:: Error

-   The base class of the other exceptions in this module.
-It is a subclass of :exc:`Exception`.
+   The base class of the other error exceptions in this module.
+Use this to catch all errors with one single except statement.  :exc:`Error` is a subclass of :exc:`Exception`.

+.. exception:: InterfaceError

+   Exception raised for errors that are related to the database interface rather than the database itself.
+It is a subclass of :exc:`Error`.

 .. exception:: DatabaseError

    Exception raised for errors that are related to the database.

-.. exception:: IntegrityError

-   Exception raised when the relational integrity of the database is affected, e.g. a foreign key check fails.
-It is a subclass of :exc:`DatabaseError`.
+It is a subclass of :exc:`Error`.

-.. exception:: ProgrammingError
+.. exception:: DataError

-   Exception raised for programming errors, e.g. table not found or already exists, syntax error in the SQL statement, wrong number of parameters specified, etc.  It is a subclass of :exc:`DatabaseError`.
+   Exception raised for errors that are due to problems with the processed data like division by zero, numeric value out of range, etc.  It is a subclass of :exc:`DatabaseError`.

 .. exception:: OperationalError